DoctorWkt/alic/README.md

 *alic* stands for "a language inspired by C".
 It's going to look quite a lot like C. I also want to be able to use the existing C library, so *alic* has to be ABI compatible with C. But I want to try out some new language ideas and see if they work or not.
-I'm going to write the *alic* compiler in C; hopefully, later on I'll be able to then rewrite it in *alic* itself!

 In this journey I'm going to have fewer, bigger chunks of development than I did with [acwj](https://github.com/DoctorWkt/acwj).